 - What is the minimum TOEFL score or IELTS score that is required?

 - What is the minimum GMAT or GRE score that is required?

-- What is the average GMAT or GRE score of admitted applicants?
+- What is the average GMAT or GRE score of admitted applicants who accepted the offer?

-- What is the average GPA of admitted applicants?
+- What is the average GPA of admitted applicants who accepted the offer?